 The course introduces students to the ethical, economic and socio-political issues arising from the environmental impact of both modern and modernising societies, with particular reference to climate change and global warming, and to the ethical, economic and socio-political issues that are being generated by our attempts to deal with global warming and its consequences.

-|Objectives||(1) Impart to students an understanding of the main ethical and socio-political issues addressed and approaches taken by influential contributors to debates on environmental issues, and of the increasingly complex global economic and socio-political realities such debates often overlook.
+1. Demonstrate an understanding of the main ethical and socio-political issues addressed and approaches taken by influential contributors to debates on environmental issues, and of the increasingly complex global economic and socio-political realities such debates often overlook.

-(2) Impart to students critical skills for dealing with these issues and for assessing their own culture, societal life and their relation to the natural world.
+2. Demonstrate critical skills for dealing with these issues and for assessing their own culture, societal life and their relation to the natural world.

-(3) Develop high level written and oral skills in analysing and presenting issues in this area of philosophy.
+3. Demonstrate high level written and oral skills in analysing and presenting issues in this area of philosophy.

-(4) Develop a capacity to appreciate how ethics and philosophy inform their ways of life and attitudes to the world around them.
+4. Demonstrate the capacity to appreciate how ethics and philosophy inform their ways of life and attitudes to the world around them.

-|Content||The course covers the main ethical and political issues relating to global warming and climate change.
 After briefly surveying the empirical data relevant to global warming and climate change, in a way accessible to students from all disciplinary backgrounds, the course examines a range of competing ethical and political approaches to the plethora of problems posed by global warming.
-Specific topics for discussion and analysis will include: Free Market and interventional economic mechanisms for lowering emissions, the role of consumers, consumer education and consumer power, implications for human rights, freedom and our freedom-loving way of life, and the challenges that dealing with the problem pose to our political system and to our understanding of democracy.|

 40 units in any subjects at any level.